-In July 2011, the Company entered into a lease agreement for office facilities in Novato, California, which provided for a tenant improvement allowance of up to \$376,000.
-The lease commenced in March of 2012.
-This noncancelable operating lease expires five years after the commencement date.
+In December 2015, the Company entered into a lease agreement for office facilities in Brisbane, California, which provided for a tenant improvement allowance of up to \$3.7 million.
+This operating lease is expected to commence in May 2016 and expires 122 months after the commencement date.
 At the end of the lease term, the Company has the option to extend the lease for two additional consecutive terms of five years each.
-In July 2011, the Company signed an addendum to the lease agreement to add warehouse space to the arrangement.
-As provided in the lease agreement, monthly lease payments are subject to an annual increase based upon a CPI adjustment with a minimum increase of three percent and a maximum increase of six percent per year.
-In February 2014, the Company signed an addendum to the lease agreement to lease the remainder of the office and warehouse space of the building and extend the term of the leased space for an additional five years from the date of the addendum, as provided under the original agreement.
-The addendum provided for a tenant improvement allowance of up to \$369,000.
+As provided in the lease agreement, monthly lease payments are subject to annual increases as defined in the lease agreement.